-"This gathering has been declared as to be an unlawful assembly.
-In the name of the Commonwealth, you are commanded to immediately disperse.
-If you do not disperse immediately, you will be arrested,” an officer announced to milling crowds midday Saturday.
+One video shows an officer in announcing to milling crowds: "This gathering has been declared as to be an unlawful assembly; in the name of the Commonwealth, you are commanded to immediately disperse.
+If you do not disperse immediately, you will be arrested.”

-Saturday's far-right rally comes after a Friday-night march by torch-bearing white nationalists on and near the University of Virginia campus resulted in brawls with protesters countering the event.
+The attempted rally and clashes came after a Friday-night march by torch-bearing white nationalists on and near the University of Virginia campus, which resulted in brawls with protesters countering the event.

-Virginia Gov. Terry McAuliffe has placed the National Guard on standby in preparation for Saturday's rally, an action he took even before the clashes Friday night.
+McAuliffe placed the National Guard on standby in preparation for the rally, an action he took even before the clashes Friday night.

-Charlottesville has become a flash point for white nationalists and protesters seeking to counter them since a 2016 City Council vote to remove a statue of Confederate Gen. Robert E. Lee from a city park formerly called Lee Park but renamed in June to Emancipation Park.
-The statue of Lee so far remains in the park.
+Charlottesville has become a flash point for white nationalists and protesters seeking to counter them since a City Council vote in February to remove a statue of Confederate Gen. Robert E. Lee from a park formerly called Lee Park but renamed in June as Emancipation Park.

 On Friday night, hundreds of white nationalists carrying torches and chanting "white lives matter," "you will not replace us" and the Nazi-associated phrase "blood and soil" marched near a statue of Thomas Jefferson on the grounds of the University of Virginia, and were met by counterprotesters.

 Police arrived on campus, declared it an unlawful assembly and ordered the crowds to disperse.
-University police arrested one person who was charged with assault and disorderly conduct, according to a university statement on Saturday.
+University police arrested one person who was charged with assault and disorderly conduct, a university statement Saturday said.
 "Several other members of the university community sustained minor injuries during the confrontation."

 University President Teresa A. Sullivan "strongly condemned the demonstration," the statement said, adding that the "intimidating and abhorrent behavior displayed by the alt-right protesters was wrong."